PPP Loan Fraud Lawyers in Ohio

 - Aggravated Identity Theft (18 U.S.C. § 1028A): Identity Theft involves unlawfully utilizing another individual’s or company’s information in furtherance of a crime.
 Companies that submitted a PPP loan application with a distinct identity could be charged with identity theft.
-In addition to the penalties for bank fraud, which is considered the underlying offence, this crime includes a minimum mandatory prison sentence of 2 years.
+In addition to the penalties for bank fraud, which is considered the underlying offense, this crime includes a minimum mandatory prison sentence of 2 years.

 SBA Paycheck Protection Program – Visit the official Small Business Administration (SBA) website to learn more about the Paycheck Protection Program.
 You will find information on how to apply for the PPP, program changes, and more.